-On November 5th, 20th and 29th of 2006 the City's Layng Creek Water Treatment Plant violated the Maximum Contaminant Level (MCL of 1) Drinking Water Standard for Turbidity.
-The standard was exceeded for only a few hours on each of these dates.
-The standard was exceeded due to additional turbitidy in the source water following heavy rainfall, mechanical failures and lack of modern automation.
+For the month of April the City's Layng Creek Water Treatment Plant violated the Maximum Contaminant Level (MCL of 95% <0.3) Drinking Water Standard for Turbidity.
+The standard was exceeded by 10%.
+The standard was exceeded due to additional turbidity in the source water following heavy rainfall and a lack of modern automation.
 The City is in the process of discontinuing use of this treatment plant.

 Turbidity has no health effects.
-However, inadequately treated water may contain diseasecausing organisms.
+However, inadequately treated water may contain disease-causing organisms.
 These organisms include bacteria, viruses and parasites which can cause symptoms such as nausea, cramps, diarrhea and associated headaches.

 All sources of water are subject to potential contamination by substances that are naturally occurring or man made.
 These substances can be microbes, inorganic or organic chemicals and radioactive substances.
-Drinking water, including bottled water, may be reasonable expected to contain at least small amounts of some contaminants.
+Drinking water, including bottled water, may be reasonably expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (1-800-426-4791).

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care provider.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (1-800-426-4791).

-Additional Information www.cottagegrove.org
+Additional Information